 Pears are a potential choking hazard, so keep reading to learn how to serve safely to babies.

 Pears originated in Asia thousands of years ago and spread from there to cool, temperate regions in Europe and beyond.
-While no pear varieties are native to the Americas, they became incredibly popular in the Northeast in the 19th century and are still grown throughout the continent today.
-There are thousands of pear varieties, some round like an apple and some with an elongated top and bulbous bottom, and in colors ranging from brown to deep copper to green to nearly white.
-Some pears are typically eaten fresh out of hand, while others are only used in cooking or to make perry, the pear equivalent of apple cider.
+There are thousands of pear varieties; some are typically eaten fresh out of hand, while others are only used in cooking or to make perry, the pear equivalent of apple cider.

 Every baby develops on their own timeline, and the suggestions on how to cut or prepare particular foods are generalizations for a broad audience.